AlexTISYoung/snipar/README.md

 Describes additional family-GWAS designs: the *unified estimator*, which increases power for estimating direct genetic effects in homogeneous samples (typical for GWAS) by including all samples through linear imputation; and the *robust estimator*, which maximizes power in strongly structured or admixed samples without introducing bias.
 The linear mixed model used in *snipar* family-GWAS and PGS analyses is described here.
 *Junming Guan, T Tan, SM Nehzati, M Bennett, P Turley, DJ Benjamin, [Alexander Strudwick Young](https://alextisyoung.github.io/).*
 [🔗 Full Text](https://www.nature.com/articles/s41588-025-02118-0)

+**Please cite at least one of these publications if you use snipar in your work!**

 # Main features: